-Lay the item flat in its natural shape on a drying rack or clean towel.
+- Lay the item flat in its natural shape on a drying rack or clean towel.
 Do not put it in the dryer!

-Expedite drying by laying the item flat on a clean towel.
+- Expedite drying wool by laying the item flat on a clean towel.
 With the item in its original shape, roll it up in the towel (like a sleeping bag) to remove excess water.
+Never hang wet woolens.

-For heavier-gauge items, such as thicker sweaters, outerwear, or heavy upholstery, use the Sweater Stone.
+- For heavier-gauge items, such as thicker sweaters, outerwear, or heavy upholstery, use the Sweater Stone.

-Knit items should be stored folded to prevent stretching or distorting.
+- Knit items should be stored folded to prevent stretching or distorting.
 Store jackets and suits using a solid structured hanger.

 - Wool and cashmere are susceptible to insect damage.
 Always store items clean.